hg2ecz/Parallel_code/README.md

 </table>

-# Software compile without hardware div:
+# Software compile without hardware int div:

 * on Cortex A53@32 bit Linux -march=native or -mcpu=native (why?)
 * -march=armv7-a
 * -mcpu=cortex-[a5 a8 a9] and arm1176jzf-s
 * default on 32 bit Linux (--&gt; runnable binary on all ARM Cortex)

-# Software compile with hardware div instruction:
+# Software compile with hardware int div instruction:

 * -march=armv8-*
 * <b>-mcpu=</b>cortex-[a7 a12 a15 a17] and all ARMv8 cpus <b>-mcpu=</b>cortex-[a32 a35 a53 a72]